Skip to contents

 df_uses <- df |>

-filter(use_name != "DOMESTIC WATER SUPPLY - PUBLIC WATER SUPPLY") |>
+filter(useName != "DOMESTIC WATER SUPPLY - PUBLIC WATER SUPPLY") |>

-cause_count = as.numeric(cause_count)) |>
+causeCount = as.numeric(`Cause-count`)) |>

-summarise(count = sum(cause_count, na.rm = TRUE))
+summarise(count = sum(causeCount, na.rm = TRUE)) |>

-#> `summarise()` has grouped output by 'reporting_cycle'.
+#> `summarise()` has grouped output by 'reportingCycle'.
 You can override using

 #> the `.groups` argument.